akhanalcs/ai-on-dotnet/src/ai-chat/AIChat/README.md

     - The service that provides the AI model.
 For example, OpenAI, GitHub Models, Azure OpenAI, etc.
 2. Vector store (`--vector-store`)
     - Place to store information that can be retrieved by the AI system using Semantic search.
+    - They are a place to store unstructured data (like text, images, audio) and retrieve it quickly and semantically.
+3. Vector Embedding (VEctor = Vector + Embedding) (This is AI Generated definition)
+    - A numerical representation of a piece of text that captures its meaning and context.
+      - Similar items are placed closer together in the vector space, while dissimilar items are placed further apart.
+    - It allows the AI system to understand and compare different pieces of text based on their semantic similarity.
+4. RAG (Retrieval-Augmented Generation)
+    - A technique that combines retrieval of relevant information from a vector store with the generation of text using an AI model.
+    - Vector databases are a core feature of something called RAG (Retrieval-Augmented Generation).
+      - These databases store chunks of documents, articles and knowledge bases as embeddings.
+      - When a user asks a question, the AI system retrieves the most relevant chunks from the vector database by comparing vector similarity and feeds those to a LLM to generate a more accurate and contextually relevant response.

 ## Create .NET AI app
 ```bash
 $ cd src/ai-chat